iPsychonaut/EGAP/README.md

 ```

 ##### Install Via Docker:
-Open a terminal in the directory where the `Dockerfile` is located.
+Open a terminal in the directory where the `Dockerfile` is located and run:

 ```bash
 docker build -t entheome_ecosystem .